cyxx/REminiscence/README.txt

     adjacent   draw left and right rooms bitmap mirror     mirror the current room bitmap
-    blur       blur and stretch the current room bitmap cdi        use bitmaps from the CD-i release ('flashp?.bob' files)
+    blur       blur and stretch the current room bitmap cdi        use bitmaps from the Philips CD-i release ('flashp?.bob' files)

 In-game keys: